-UTI or Urinary Tract Infection mostly happen when bacteria enter our urinary track through the urethra and begins to spread and multiple inside the bladder.
-Although our urinary system has got its own defenses, but it sometimes fails to resist the invaders.
-When this happens, bacteria take hold on our body and then grow into a full-blown infection inside the urinary track.
+UTI or Urinary Tract Infection happens when bacteria enter our urinary tract through the urethra and begin to spread & multiply inside the bladder.
+When this happens, bacteria take hold of our body and then grow into a full-blown infection inside the urinary tract.
 UTI, most commonly occur among women.

 UTI is of two types like: